-Both quarterbacks are 6-foot-3 and a little on the lean side for the position, and both are average to below-average athletes who don’t often create for themselves in off-script situations.
+Both quarterbacks are a little on the lean side for the position, and both are average to below-average athletes who don’t often create for themselves in off-script situations.
 But like Cousins, Jones has a crisp plant of his back foot, and he’s very reliable in pocket mechanics and pocket poise.
 Both Cousins and Jones fit the facilitator mold at quarterback, but Cousins and many others have shown that facilitators, while not the preferred mold in the modern NFL, can be productive starters.

 When Jones has to force throws downfield off-platform, that’s when he’ll see those throws fall short.
 But when his base is set, and his upper body is loose, he can crank throws downfield with pace.
 Much of that is the same with Cousins, who can generate surprising velocity when he’s in rhythm while not equipped with elite tools.